Carter Page: Education and military service

 Page was raised in Poughkeepsie, New York, and graduated from Poughkeepsie's Our Lady of Lourdes High School in 1989.
 Page graduated with a Bachelor of Science from the United States Naval Academy in 1993; he graduated with distinction (top 10% of his class) and was chosen for the Navy's Trident Scholar program, which gives selected officers the opportunity for independent academic research and study.
-During his senior year at the Naval Academy, he worked in the office of Les Aspin as a researcher for the House Armed Services Committee.
+During his senior year at the Naval Academy, he worked in the office of U.S. Representative Les Aspin as a researcher for the House Armed Services Committee.
 He served in the U.S. Navy for five years, including a tour in western Morocco as an intelligence officer for a United Nations peacekeeping mission, and attained the rank of lieutenant.
 In 1994, he completed an MA degree in National Security Studies at Georgetown University.
 After leaving active duty in 1998, Page was a member of the Navy's inactive reserve until 2004.